What is Malvertising?

 Malvertising affects everyone.
 From the technology companies that enable ads to be bought in the ecosystem, the supply-side platforms that help publishers monetize the eyeballs on their sites, the publishers themselves, and ultimately, end-users – no party is unscathed from the disruption caused by malvertising.

-For publishers, malvertising damages a site’s reputation and brand as well as impacts ad revenue.
-When a forced redirect or click disrupts a customer’s visit to a publisher’s site, it taints the visitor’s perception of the publisher and discourages them from revisiting that site.
+For publishers, a malvertising attack damages a site's reputation and brand as well as impacts ad revenue.
+When a forced redirect or click disrupts a customer's visit to a publisher's site, and puts them at risk of a malware attack, it taints the visitor's perception of the publisher and discourages them from revisiting that site.

 In addition to causing customer complaints, malvertising impacts the publisher's revenue stream.
 Malvertising forces stakeholders to drop focus on revenue-generating initiatives to fight malicious ads and defend their site.
 During periods of a malvertising attack, publishers can lose between 60-80% of the time spent on-site from malicious redirects, resulting in an overall loss of traffic.

 This impacts their digital advertising KPIs as consumers are auto-redirected to an alternative URL/site, which does not count as a revenue-generating event for the publisher.
-The drop off in user attention, and eventual loss in loyal customers, directly impacts the bottom line.
+The drop off in user attention, and eventual loss in loyal customers, at the hands of harmful and unwanted advertising directly impacts the bottom line.
 Malvertising also incurs indirect costs, including litigation, mitigation, and fixing vulnerabilities after the web application deploys.

 Why should you care about malvertising?